datajango/smithsonian/smith-api-poc/README.md

 ## Using the API

-The Smithsonian has a web based search interface located at https://www.si.edu/collections.
+git The Smithsonian has a web based search interface located at https://www.si.edu/collections.
 As a test I will search for Apollo 11.

 ![](G:\dev-open-access-smithsonian\smithsonian\smith-api-poc\smithsonian-search-apollo-11.png)